SoftMaker Office 2021 – Word processing, spreadsheet and presentation software for Windows 10 / 8 / 7 – compatible with Microsoft Office Word, Excel and PowerPoint – for 5 PCs

 ✓

-THE BEST ALL-IN-ONE ALTERNATIVE – 100 % compatible with documents created with Word, Excel and PowerPoint, suitable for Windows 10 / 8 / 7 (32 and 64 bits)
+THE BEST ALL-IN-ONE ALTERNATIVE – 100 % compatible with documents created with Microsoft Word, Excel and PowerPoint, suitable for Windows 10 / 8 / 7

 WORD PROCESSING – create documents like brochures or business plans, write letters, academic papers, essays, reports of any size